 - WebRTC is a pretty solid choice – It already created a vibrant ecosystem around it of different vendors and companies that can assist you with your application

-- WebRTC today is available in browsers and most modern browsers today support it
+- It is available in all modern browsers

-- This has enabled and empowered the creation of new cases and business models
+- This has enabled and empowered the creation of new use cases and business models

-- From taking a Guitar or a Yoga lesson – to medical clowns or group therapy – to hosting large scale professional Webinars.
-WebRTC is capable of serving all of them and more
+- From taking a Guitar or a Yoga lesson – to cloud gaming and social networking – to medical clowns or group therapy – to hosting large scale professional Webinars and live broadcasts; WebRTC is capable of serving all of them and more

-- WebRTC not limited to only browsers because it is also available for mobile applications
+- WebRTC is not limited to only browsers because it is also available for mobile applications

 - The source code is portable and has been used already in a lot of mobile apps